ros2/ros2_documentation/source/Tutorials/Intermediate/Composition.rst

 See the :doc:`conceptual article <../../Concepts/Intermediate/About-Composition>`.

-For information on how to write a composable node, `check out this tutorial <Writing-a-Composable-Node>`
+For information on how to write a composable node, :doc:`check out this tutorial <Writing-a-Composable-Node>`.

 Run the demos
 -------------